Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Dynamical Partitions, Directed Graphs and Strips

 \begin{rem} Observe that $q$ has three ingoing and outgoing edges.
-All other vertices have exactly one ingoing and one outgoing edge. \end{rem} Let $X$ be the $(1,N,M)$ directed graph.
+All other vertices have exactly one ingoing and one outgoing edge.
+In particular each vertex other than $q$ has a unique predecessor and a unique successor. \end{rem} Let $X$ be the $(1,N,M)$ directed graph.
 A loop $\lambda$ is a path in $X$ which starts and ends in $q$.
 The loops $\lambda^q$, $\lambda^h$ and $\lambda^c$ are called the prime loops of $X$, respectively $q$-loop, $h$-loop and $c$-loop.
+Observe that a loop $\lambda$ is a concatenation of prime loops $\gamma_i$, namely,